The Waiting Rooms, Warkworth, Northumberland, UK

 Warkworth is classified as an Area of Outstanding Beauty, centrally placed for visiting Alnwick Castle and Alnwick Garden, (reknowned for its link with Harry Potter), Bamburgh Castle, Seahouses, The Farne Islands, Holy Island and Lindisfarne, Berwick-upon-Tweed, Seaton Delaval, Kielder, Newcastle-Upon-Tyne, and Hadrian's Wall.
 Some of my visitors also like to take the train from Alnmouth into Edinburgh, especially in August when the Edinburgh Fringe is on, it's just an hour and a quarter away.
 Newcastle-Upon-Tyne is 35 minutes by train.

 You can now download attraction leaflets/maps before your visit here.

-The East Coast Main Line on our doorstep is live and scheduled diesel trains pass at very high speeds.
-None of our guests have said they have been disturbed and you will see that our Visitor Book is full of positive reviews.
-The A1 Tornado and Union of South Africa charters that occasionally pass are slower for technical reasons.
-See here for info on steam trains.
+The steam charters that occasionally pass are slower for technical reasons.
+See here for information on steam trains.
 We recommend a trip on the 'Orient Express' of the north, the Northern Belle, for special occasions, we had a memorable time.